guitul/dejavu-hybrid/README.md

-# Déjà Vu - Web Client
+# Déjà Vu - Hybrid Client
 ## Your Bookmarks in the Cloud

 Déjà Vu is a Bookmark Manager.
 It aims to be dead simple for you to use.
 Once logged in, you will be able to: